Sourcemap Explorer

 Small surface area, serious engineering under the hood.

 Every optimization exists because a real site broke the naive version.
-Eight systems covering the sourcemap pipeline and the stack detector.
+A dozen systems covering the sourcemap pipeline, the JSX decompiler and the stack detector.
 Click any row to dig in.

 Detection edge